 Children identified as needing early intervention services and/or related services under the Individuals with Disabilities Education Act (IDEA) shall not be denied access to the First Steps 4K program.
-Providers shall collaborate with the First Steps 4K Coach and the child's school district of residence in determining whether a child may have special needs that would qualify him/her for special education services.
+First Steps 4K providers shall collaborate with the First Steps 4K Coach and the child's school district of residence (or service) in determining whether a child may have special needs that would qualify him/her for special education services.
 The child's Individualized Education Plan (IEP) and recommendations from the school district shall determine any appropriate special education placements and/or related services.
-With the permission of parents, providers shall allow service providers/therapists to provide approved services on site.
-Providers serving children with special needs are required by DSS to receive at least 1 hour of training in serving children with special needs.
+With the permission of parents, First Steps 4K providers shall allow service providers/therapists to provide approved services on site.
+First Steps 4K providers serving children with special needs are required by DSS to receive at least one hour of training in serving children with special needs.
 Training may be provided by the SC Child Care Inclusion Collaborative, at no cost.
-When 4K providers refer a child suspected of having disabilities to his/her school district of residence, the referral request must be submitted in writing to the district's special education coordinator.
+When First Steps 4K providers refer a child suspected of having disabilities to his/her school district of residence, the referral request must be submitted in writing to the district's special education coordinator.
 School districts are requested to give priority for testing children in these non-district 4K programs and providing needed services, preferably in the location where the children are receiving 4K services so that disruptions in their 4K program activities are minimized.

-If English is not the primary language spoken in the home of an eligible child, the provider, with the assistance of the First Steps 4K Coach, shall collaborate with the child's school district of residence to determine what, if any, additional services he/she may be eligible to receive.
+If English is not the primary language spoken in the home of an eligible child, the First Steps 4K provider, with the assistance of the First Steps 4K Coach, shall collaborate with the child's school district of residence to determine what, if any, additional services he/she may be eligible to receive.
 Eligible students may not be denied enrollment based on linguistic status.